aria0401/foobar-dashboard/README.md

 ### `npm Install`

-here you go, you have the codes running on your machine.
+To fire the live server run:

+### `npm start`

+Now you can see the content of the project in your browse.